nternetinspired/jekyll-resume/README.md

 Why write about knowing html, Sass and Liquid using Word when you can write about knowing html Sass and Liquid *using html Sass and Liquid*.
 I know, right??

+## My TODO list
+This project is very much a work in progress, so it is a little rough around the edges, I know that.
+Still todo:

+* **Add print styles!**
+* Remove unused css
+* Document some stuff

 ## Want?
 Turning this into your own résumé is pretty straightforward I think.